-Our experienced team works with developers and consultants to provide clear policy advice, and engage with local authorities to ensure that flooding matters are resolved efficiently through all stages of development.
-Ideally a flood risk assessment will be used at master planning stage to ensure that fruitless design work and planning fees for inappropriate development can be avoided.
+Our experienced flood risk team works with developers and consultants to provide clear policy advice, and engages with local authorities to ensure that flooding matters are resolved efficiently through all stages of development.
+Ideally a flood risk assessment will be used at master planning stage in order that fruitless design work and planning fees for inappropriate development are avoided.

 We also provide flood risk assessments tailored for: